FJH92/Elementti/README.md

 Elementti includes built-in demo data for testing and demonstration.

-In v1.0.8, the demo data are fixed and repeatable by default.
+Since v1.0.8, the demo data are fixed and repeatable by default.
 The generated demo CSV files include metadata rows and detectable pixel-size information.

 Always check the detected pixel size before final export.